 - Your child should remain in a forward facing car seat with a harness as long as your child meets the height and weight requirements allowed by the manufacturer.
 If your child has outgrown the height and weight requirements for the forward facing car seat, a belt positioning high back booster or backless booster seat is to be used until your child is at least 8 years old and is at least 4 feet 9 inches tall and fits properly in your vehicle's seat belt.
 Never place your child in the front seat of a vehicle with an airbag.
 The back seat of a vehicle is the safest place for children of all ages. - Establish and enforce firm, clear, and consistent rules for safe behavior, including not talking to strangers.
 Teach pedestrian and neighborhood safety rules.
-Emphasize playground safety. - Teach safety rules for getting to and from school.
-Be sure your child is supervised before and after school in a safe environment. - Teach emergency phone numbers and home safety rules and how to call 911 for help. - Be sure your child wears a helmet when riding a bicycle, skating, etc. Teach safety rules and correct hand signals for traffic safety. - Children need constant adult supervision, especially around water.
+Emphasize playground safety.
+Supervise your child's activities with peers. - Teach safety rules for getting to and from school.
+Be sure your child is supervised before and after school in a safe environment. - Teach emergency phone numbers and home safety rules, including fire safety, and how to call 911 for help. - Be sure your child wears a helmet when riding a bicycle, skating, etc. Teach safety rules and correct hand signals for traffic safety. - Teach your child the importance of sports safety, including the need to wear protective gear. - Children need constant adult supervision, especially around water.
 Be sure that swimming pools have a four sided fence with a self-closing self-latching gate.
-Make sure your child learns how to swim and reinforce water safety rules. - Limit time in the sun.
+Make sure your child learns how to swim and reinforce water safety rules.

+- Limit time in the sun.
 Use sunscreen of SPF 15 or higher and use hats to shade ears, nose, and lips.
 Please visit the website healthychildren.org for more comprehensive sun safety recommendations. - Test smoke alarms; change the batteries yearly.
 Conduct fire drills at home. - Keep all firearms unloaded and locked away.
 Store ammunition separately.
 Trigger locks are important.
 Keep cigarettes, lighters, matches, smokeless tobacco, liquid nicotine, and alcohol out of sight and reach.
-Lock up electrical tools. - Keep the environment smoke free.
+Lock up electrical tools. - · Keep the environment smoke free.